gamerbro909/SpamBot/README.md

-<p> Make sure to click wherever you normally start typing, as this is where the bot will start spamming. </p>
+<p> Make sure to click wherever you normally start typing, as this is where the bot will start spamming.
+The '<B>WaitTime</b>' config will help you if you need more time to prepare. </p>

 # Config